skywind3000/asynctasks.vim/README.md

 ## Introduction

-As vim 8.0 released in 2017, we have got many wonderful plugins like: LSP, DAP and asynchronous linters.
-Even things like [vimspector](https://github.com/puremourning/vimspector) which could only been imagined in emacs in the past, now become reality in vim.
+As vim 8.0 was released in 2017, we have got many wonderful plugins like LSP, DAP, and asynchronous linters.
+Even things like [vimspector](https://github.com/puremourning/vimspector) which could only be imagined in emacs in the past, now become reality in vim.

-However, vim is still lack of an elegent task system to speed up your inner software development cycle (edit, compile, test).
-A lot of people are still dealing with those building, testing and deploying tasks in such a primitive or flaky way.
-Therefor, I decide to create this plugin and introduce vscode's task like machanisms to vim.
+However, vim is still lack of an elegant task system to speed up your inner software development cycle (edit, compile, test).
+A lot of people are still dealing with those building, testing, and deploying tasks in such a primitive or flaky way.
+Therefore, I decided to create this plugin and introduce vscode's task like mechanisms to vim.

-Vscode creates a `.vscode` folder in your project root directory and use a `.vscode/tasks.json` file to define project specific tasks.
+Vscode creates a `.vscode` folder in your project root directory and uses a `.vscode/tasks.json` file to define project-specific tasks.
 Similar, `asynctasks.vim` uses a `.tasks` file in your project folders for local tasks and use `~/.vim/tasks.ini` to define global tasks for generic projects.

 This is very simple, but most good designs always start from a very simple concept.
 You will benefit a lot from the productivity and possibility of this task system.